OptimusPrinceps/optimusprinceps.github.io/index.md

 _January 2024 -- Present_

 I'm currently working at AWS as a Cloud Support Engineer.
+My current role responsibilities are around building tooling and automation that improves the customer experience when interacting with AWS premium support.
+One of the projects I'm working on currently involves developing LLM agents for handling support cases and answer customer queries before a support engineer even gets involved.

-I support AWS customers using the Machine Learning services: SageMaker, Bedrock, Forecast, Personalize, Textract, etc.
+This involves working within a team as a software engineer to write and deploy code to production, while leveraging my subject matter expertise with services like AWS Machine Learning services such as SageMaker, Bedrock, Forecast, Personalize, Textract, etc.

-My main role responsibilities are to handle support cases from customers; given the nature of the services I am supporting this involves troubleshooting things like SageMaker training jobs/endpoints/pipelines, and Bedrock Knowledge Bases/Agents.
+As a part of this role, I've also spent time directly handling support cases from customers.
+Given the nature of the services I am supporting this involves troubleshooting things like SageMaker training jobs/endpoints/pipelines, and Bedrock Knowledge Bases/Agents.
 This requires extensive knowledge about a wide range of topics: MLOps and the entire model lifecycle, LLMs, prompting.

-Beyond case-work, I've also been involved in delivering training to other engineers, conducting interviews, formal mentoring, and project work.
-For example, I'm currently working on developing LLM agents for handling support cases and answer customer queries before a support agent even gets involved.
+I've also been involved in many other iniatives and value-adds such as: delivering training to other engineers, conducting interviews, formal mentoring, and project work.

 **Skills**: _MLOps and ML lifecycle_, _LLM agents_, _software development_, _customer support_